Evaluation of the performance of the event reconstruction algorithms in the JSNS$^2$ experiment using a $^{252}$Cf calibration source: Introduction

 \section{Introduction}

-The possible existence of sterile neutrinos has been an important issue in the field of neutrino physics for over 20 years.
-The experimental results from \cite{CITE:LSND, CITE:BEST, CITE:MiniBooNE2018, CITE:REACTOR} could be interpreted as indications of the existence of sterile neutrinos with mass-squared differences of around $1\ \mathrm{eV}^2$.
+The potential existence of sterile neutrinos has been a seminal topic of investigation in neutrino physics for more than two decades.
+The experimental results of \cite{CITE:LSND, CITE:BEST, CITE:MiniBooNE2018, CITE:REACTOR} could be interpreted as indications of sterile neutrinos with mass-square differences on the order of $1\ \mathrm{eV}^2$.

-The JSNS$^2$ experiment, proposed in 2013~\cite{CITE:JSNS2proposal}, searches for neutrino oscillations with a short baseline caused by such sterile neutrinos at the Material and Life science experimental Facility (MLF) in J-PARC.
-The facility provides an intense and high-quality neutrinos with muon decay-at-rest ($\mu$DAR).
-Those neutrinos are produced by impinging 1~MW 3~GeV protons from a rapid cycling synchrotron on a mercury target with 25~Hz repetition in the MLF.
+The JSNS$^2$ experiment, which was proposed in 2013~\cite{CITE:JSNS2proposal}, searches for neutrino oscillations with a short baseline caused by sterile neutrinos at the Material and Life science experimental Facility (MLF~\cite{CITE:MLF}) in J-PARC.
+The facility provides an intense and high-purity source of neutrinos generated via muon decay-at-rest ($\mu$DAR).
+These neutrinos are produced by the collision of 1~MW 3~GeV protons from a rapid cycling synchrotron onto a mercury target with a 25~Hz repetition rate within the MLF.
+The short-pulsed beam, with a low duty factor (0.6~$\mu$s beam pulse / 40,000~$\mu$s pulse separation), enables excellent background rejection.
+Only neutrinos from muon decay-at-rest persist beyond 1~$\mu$s from the beam start, effectively eliminating those from pion and kaon decay-in-flight.
+Furthermore, surviving negative pions are absorbed through pionic atom formation, and negative muons are captured by nuclei into muonic atoms.
+Based on Geant4 simulation~\cite{CITE:Geant4} around the mercury target, $\sim$99\% of negative pions are immediately absorbed into atoms.
+In addition to this, negative muon captures happen for $\sim$80\% of total.
+This results in a substantial suppression of neutrinos from both negative pions and negative muons, in the order of $10^{-3}$~\cite{CITE:TDR}.

-JSNS$^2$ uses a cylindrical liquid scintillator detector with 4.6~m diameter and 3.5~m height located at a distance of 24~m from the mercury target of the MLF.
-It consists of 17~tonnes of Gadolinium (Gd) loaded liquid scintillator (Gd-LS) detector with 0.1\% Gd concentration contained in an acrylic vessel, and 33~tonnes unloaded liquid scintillator (LS) in a layer between the acrylic vessel and a stainless steel tank.
-The LS volume is separated into two independent layers by an optical separator that forms two detector volumes in the one detector.
-The region inside the optical separator, called the "inner detector", consists of the entire volume of the Gd-LS and $\sim$25~cm thick LS layer.
-Scintillation light from the inner detector is observed by 96 Hamamatsu R7081 photomultiplier tubes (PMTs) each with a 10-inch diameter.
-The outer layer, called the "veto layer", is used to detect cosmic-ray induced particles coming into the detector.
-A total of 24 of 10-inch PMTs are set in the veto layer.
-Twelve PMTs are set on the top region and other 12 are set in the bottom veto region.
-The JSNS$^2$ detector is described in \cite{CITE:NIM}.
+JSNS$^2$ employs a cylindrical liquid scintillator detector with a diameter of 4.6~m and a height of 3.5~m, located at a distance of 24~m from the mercury target in the MLF.
+The detector consists of 17~tonnes of Gadolinium (Gd) loaded liquid scintillator (Gd-LS) detector with 0.1\% Gd concentration contained within an acrylic vessel, and 33~tonnes unloaded liquid scintillator (LS) located between the acrylic vessel and a stainless steel tank.
+Both LS and Gd-LS use Linear Alkyl Benzene (LAB) as the base solvent, 3~g/L PPO (2,5-diphenyloxazole) as the fluor, and 15~mg/L 1,4-bis(2-methylstyryl) benzene (bis-MSB) as the wavelength shifter.
+An optical separator divides the LS volume into two independent layers, forming two detector volumes within a single detector.